TusharSrivastav-27/Satellite-Image-Analysis-/README.md

 ![image](https://user-images.githubusercontent.com/71928146/147399913-8c9379cf-d527-4e7b-8322-051eb33cde68.png)

 Our model can predict 3 categories from the satellite images i.e Residential area, Sealake and Highways.
+It create red box around Highway, Green around Residential and Blue around SeaLake.
 We can increase it's number of classes to detect more categories like stadium, car etc.

 ## Model prediction:-